 Konichiwa, Shredderz!
 This post is being written from lovely Japan, where I am enjoying an extended trip with Ms. Sledz.
 Hope all of my American friends are enjoying Memorial Day weekend.
 Enough about me, though, and onto the goods…

-This is a KILLER shot of a lineup of Zephyr Surfboards, posted by Instagram user @jjrober22.
+This is a KILLER shot of a lineup of some Zephyr Surfboards, posted by Instagram user @jjrober22.
 A couple of these boards boast what look like CR Stecyk spray jobs.
 I’m surprised by the length of some of these shapes, as I didn’t realize Jeff Ho shaped longer boards.
 I’m not sure if all of these are recent — at least a couple of the boards seem to have modern-looking fin boxes — but nonetheless it’s a colorful look at one of Los Angeles’ most revered surf brands.